Pittsburgh's own Ming-Na Wen wins Hollywood Beauty Award

 PITTSBURGH (KDKA) — Pittsburgh's own Ming-Na Wen took home some hardware over the weekend.

 The Mt.
-Lebanon High School and Carnegie Mellon University graduate won The Timeless Beauty Award on Sunday during the 2024 Hollywood Beauty Awards at the Taglyan Complex in Los Angeles.
+Lebanon High School and Carnegie Mellon University graduate won The Timeless Beauty Award on Sunday during the 2024 Hollywood Beauty Awards at Avalon Hollywood in Los Angeles.
 At the award show, she was honored by friends Joe Manganiello and Chaz Dean.

 "Congratulations to my friend & fellow Mt.
 Lebanon High School grad & Carnegie Mellon School of Drama alum, Ming-Na Wen on her Hollywood Beauty Award!"
 Manganiello posted to Facebook on Monday after the event.